blacksector/python-url-shortner/README.md

-# python-url-shortner
+# Python URL Shortner
-A simple Public URL shortner written in Python Flask with MySQL database storage
+A simple Public URL shortner written in Python + Flask with MySQL backend for storage

 ## Features
 - Built on Flask